CastenettoA/nerdz-ng/readme.md

     alias nerdz="cd nerdz-ng && fe & cd .. && be"
     alias fe="cd frontend; npm run start-ssl"
     alias be="cd backend; source ./bin/activate; flask --app app/app.py --debug run --cert='./cert/localhost.pem' --key='./cert/localhost-key.pem"

+## Guidelines for contributors
+1. Make sure to apply the Carbon Design System guidelines for the front-end part.
+For example use for colors the colors token and for spacing the spacing token.